mfe-/ReadyNASDuoSparc/minidlna-1.3.3/Readme.md

 3. Notice after the installation you cannot start or stop the minidlna over the readynas duo web interface.
 You have to start and stop the minidlna over the command line!
 4. Remove the old minidlna with `dpkg -r minidlna`
 4. Install `dpkg -i minidlna_1.3.3-1_sparc.deb`
+3. *Create a startup script for minidlna*: At boot time, the hard disk drives are probably not mounted.
+In case they are not mounted, we need to wait until they get mounted; otherwise, minidlna will reset the indexed database, and the UPnP client devices will not be able to browse your media.
+As a workaround, the startup script will start a function asynchronously and periodically check whether /c and /d are mounted.
+If not, it will sleep for 1 second; otherwise, it will start minidlna.
-3. Create the startup script with `nano /etc/init.d/minidlna` and add the following content:
+   - a.
+Create the startup script for minidlna with `nano /etc/init.d/minidlna` and add the following content if you have TWO mount points /c and /d (in the case you have only one mount point /c use the next option b. !):
 ```bash
 #!/bin/sh
 ### BEGIN INIT INFO